go-nacelle/website/content/docs/core/process.md

 ### Initializer Definition

 An **initializer** is a struct with an `Init` method that takes a [config](https://nacelle.dev/docs/core/config) object and may return an error value.
 Initializers should **not** perform long-running computation unless it is necessary for the startup of an application as they will block additional application startup.
-The following example creates a connection to a Postres database and stores it in a service container for subsequent initializers and processes to use.
+The following example creates a connection to a Postgres database and stores it in a service container for subsequent initializers and processes to use.

 ```go
 import (